putting the elle in cellebrate

 My marriage celebrancy practice is a modern one, which means it is:

-Flexible af - I love all things new and different, so bring on the non-traditional!
-Let’s get creative and do something with your marriage ceremony that truly represents you and your love.
+- Non-traditional - I love all things new and different, and co-creation is how we make magic in your ceremony!
+Let’s get creative and do something with your marriage ceremony that truly represents you and your love story - we can make that up together, or we can draw on the wide range of experiences and diverse ceremonies I’ve delivered to date.
 Also, please bring your dogs.
 Or I can bring mine.
 Let’s just make sure there are dogs there.
 I’ll even bring treats.

-You have every right to choose a marriage celebrant that aligns with your values, so I’m spelling out my values here so you can see if we’ll be a good fit!
-It’s okay if we’re not the same, but you may wish to find a marriage celebrant who is more closely aligned with your own beliefs - everyone deserves the wedding day of their dreams, and being values-centred is the best way to make your day reflect you.
+You have every right to choose a marriage celebrant that aligns with your values, so I’ve tried hard to make who I am super obvious here so you can see if we’ll be a good fit!
+It’s okay if we’re not the same - I encourage you to find a marriage celebrant who is closely aligned with your own beliefs because everyone deserves the wedding day of their dreams, and being values-led is the best way to make your day reflect you so you can show up as your authentic self.